Sausalito Summernight: U.S./ Canadian release and reception

 Veteran record producer Kim Fowley discovered Diesel via his affiliation with Southern Music with whom Diesel had a pact, and Fowley's advocacy led to the US rights for Diesel's recordings being acquired by the independent Regency label in 1981.
 Ensuant to the U.S. release of its parent album, Watts in a Tank, in the last week of May 1981, the track "Sausalito Summernight" quickly garnered airplay on FM radio.
 WWCK-FM in Flint, Michigan, is credited with inaugurating the track's U.S. airplay.
 While Regency's U.S. distributor MCA Records did release a promo single of "Sausalito Summernight" (edited to 3:06), the track did not have a widespread commercial single release until August 1981 when Regency switched distribution from MCA to Atlantic Records, who issued "Sausalito Summernight" as a single within a week of contracting with Regency.

 The single of "Sausalito Summernight" debuted in the Billboard Hot 100 on 12 September 1981 at No. 86.
 Diesel's producer Pim Koopman later alleged that his perusal of Billboard showed "Sausalito Summernight" strongly supported throughout the United States with the "curious" exception of Sausalito's home state of California.
 The track, which did rank in the top 20 on hit parades for the California cities of San Bernardino, Santa Barbara and San Jose, was supported in U.S. secondary markets over a wide geographic range, including top-ten rankings in hit parades in New England, the South, including Kentucky, Maryland, Missouri and Texas, and in the states of Arizona and Nevada.
 However, after reaching the top 40 in October 1981, "Sausalito Summernight" began to lose traction, the final quarter of the year evidently unfavorable to this summer-themed song.
-The single was afforded an "eleventh hour" top-tier market breakout when playlisted in mid-October by Chicago Top 40 station WLS (AM): with a peak of No. 18, the WLS hit parade tenure of "Sausalito Summernight" failed to significantly augment the track's top 40 fortunes, the track peaking at No. 25 on the Hot 100 dated 21 November 1981.
+The single was afforded an "eleventh hour" top-tier market breakout when playlisted in mid-October by Chicago Top 40 station WLS: with a peak of No. 18, the WLS hit parade tenure of "Sausalito Summernight" failed to significantly augment the track's top 40 fortunes, the track peaking at No. 25 on the Hot 100 dated 21 November 1981.
 This was the last song played by 62 KMNS in Sioux City, Iowa, before they flipped their Top 40 format to country music in 1982.